 5️⃣ Sauce and serve: Transfer baked boneless wings to a large bowl and toss with BBQ sauce of your choice.
 Serve hot.

 Homemade boneless wings can also be made in the air fryer with the same crisp and juicy results.
 Bread boneless wings the same way you would for oven-baked boneless wings and then:

 1️⃣ Arrange breaded chicken in a single-layer without touching in the bottom of the air fryer basket.
 Do not overlap.
 Depending on the size of your air fryer basket you may need to work in batches.

-2️⃣ Cook in 400 degree air fryer for 20 minutes, flipping halfway though.
+2️⃣ Cook in a 400-degree air fryer for 20 minutes, flipping halfway through.

 3️⃣ Toss in your favorite BBQ sauce and serve hot.

 The fact that these boneless wings are paleo and Whole30 compliant almost seems too good to be true, but it’s true!
 You’re good to go as long as you use Whole30 compliant buffalo sauce or a Whole30 compliant BBQ sauce (The New Primal makes both).
 You can indulge in these extra crispy boneless BBQ wings like it’s Applebee’s half-price appetizer night.